xwl42/tp/docs/DeveloperGuide.md

   * 1b2.
 User re-enters a valid lab number
     Use case resumes at Step 2
 * 3a.
 Attendance for the student in that lab number has already been marked
   * 3a1.
-LambdaLab displays: “Attendance already marked for <studentName> in lab number <labNumber>” Use case ends.
+LambdaLab informs user that attendance already marked for <studentName> in lab number <labNumber>.
+    Use case ends.